Skip to main content

 You can enter and leave the Schengen zone through any country; HOWEVER you have to apply for your visa at the correct embassy or consulate and not simply at an embassy or consulate of your convenience.

-If it is determined, you are not applying at the correct embassy or consulate the application WILL NOT BE ACCEPTED.
-If you manage to get the visa issued nonetheless, there is a serious risk that you will be refused entry at the border.
+If it is determined, that a person has failed to apply for a visa at the correct embassy or consulate the application WILL NOT BE ACCEPTED.
+If a person manages to get a visa issued from the incorrect authority, there remains a serious risk that the visa could be cancelled and the person refused entry at the border.

-- Original of valid US alien registration card (residence permit aka.
-Green Card) or valid US residence visa (e.g. type A, E, F plus endorsed I-20 by competent authority, G: H; I; J; plus J1 documents, L, O, R) must be presented.
+• The original valid US alien registration card (Green Card) or valid US residence visa (e.g. type A, E, F plus endorsed I-20 by competent authority, G: H; I; J; plus J1 documents, L, O, R) must be presented.
 The US residence permit or visa should be valid at least three months beyond the intended departure from the territory of the Schengen Member States.

-- Please observe that visa applications cannot be submitted if you stay in the US as a visitor (within a visa waiver program or hold visitor visa e.g. B1/B2-visa) and you must apply for the visa in your country of residence.
+• Please observe that visa applications cannot be submitted if a person is in the US as a visitor (within a visa waiver program or hold visitor visa e.g. B1/B2-visa).
+In this case, the application for a visa can only be made from the applicant's country of residence.

 Applicants from the following states should apply with the Consulate General in Cleveland: Colorado, Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, Wisconsin.